How to potty train a rabbit fast?

 That’s not all:

 The final layer in your rabbit litter tray will be an inch of timothy hay.
 Do not use any other hay.
-Only Timothy Hay is the best option here.
+Plainly Timothy Hay is the best option here.

 Do not use dusty hay because that will do more harm to your rabbits’ health.
-As your Rabbits’ guardian do you want something that is dangerous for them?
+As your Rabbits’ guardian do you want something that is unsafe for them?

 Once you are done with these three layers, place some rabbit poops in it and maybe use some hay that is soaked in rabbit urine already.

-Finally, station your litter box/tray/potty in the most suitable area of you rabbits’ training zone.
+Finally, station your litter box/tray/potty in the most suitable area of your rabbits’ training zone.
 That way your rabbit will understand that it is a potty for them.

 What to use for rabbit litter for risk-free health?

 I see many people use a different kind of stuff as an alternative to rabbit litter.
-But trust me on this, while saving a few bucks not buying harmless rabbit litter, you are actually doing harm to your rabbit’s health.
+But trust me on this, while saving a few bucks not buying harmless rabbit litter, you are actually risking your rabbit’s health.

 You must always use organic litter which is made only for rabbit litter boxes.
 Do not use cat litter for the rabbit because rabbit often eats the litter, and cat litters are unhealthy for your rabbits.